OSCG-IO/tf-nimoy/remote/README.md

      - Make sure each node is clean and ready for IO remove-io.sh
      - install-io.sh to install io on each node
      - run setup.sh to do following on each node using pssh;
-         + use io to install/tune pg14 & install spock into the demo db
+         + use io to install/tune pg & install spock into the demo db
          + replace pghba.conf with a permissive version for logical rep
          + create the replication role